haniafif/Projeto-School-React-MJV/README.md

-# Getting Started with Create React App
+# MJV SCHOOL PROJECT

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an React project, for the final apresentation for MJV SCHOOL Program, as i dont know what i will be doing its only basic.

-## Available Scripts
+## Scripts

 In the project directory, you can run: